 Irrigation development in Ancient Khorezm

 The construction of large irrigation systems played the decisive role in the development of town civilization and the high farming culture of ancient Khorezm.
 Creation of complicated irrigation systems was possible under strong centralized state power and the wide use of forced labor.

 An important site from this period is Koi-Krilgan-kala, which was probably a temple or burial complex.
 It consists of a round central two-storied building with arched passages, surrounded by an outside wall with nine towers.
 The area surrounding the wall features domestic dwellings.
-In some of them, rows of large vessels (khums) for keeping products and have the collar and the cut of dresses, cuffs of the wide trousers, and sides of the skullcaps.
+In some of them, rows of large vessels (khums) for keeping products.